 How to Participate

-For Individuals: The Next Online Management Training Program Starts Fall 2020
+For Individuals: The Next Online Management Training Program Starts Winter 2021

 We have brought our Management Training Program online, so that non-profit managers can continue to have the opportunity for professional development while we remain physically distant and help to flatten the curve.
-Enrolment is open until September 18, 2020.
+Enrollment is open until January 15, 2021.

 For Organizations: Book Your Own Cohort

 Single-Organization Training:Training together with peers from your own organization offers unique benefits.
 Connections between colleagues deepen over the course of the program; creating opportunities for practicing the tools together.
 The program is proven to strengthen collaboration and leadership skills across the organization.

 Cross-Organizational Training: Cross Organizational Training is ideal for organizations that are looking to provide a broader management exposure to their employees than just the perspective of their organization.
 Participants in these sessions are at similar stages in their careers, but come from similar-sized organizations from various sectors.
 This allows participants to speak frankly during the lessons and enriches the learning experience as participants realize that, despite the differences in their sectors, many of the challenges they face are universal.

 If you are interested in booking a cohort for your managers or a collaborative cohort with your community partners with 10 or more participants, contact us.